Why outsourcing is no longer about cost-cutting

 Take IT as an example.
 The shift away from the belief that “cheaper is better” is already taking root in the US and other developed economies for which quality is again the crucial differentiator.

-This further diminishes the prospect of outsourcing these tasks to significantly lower cost labour markets.
+This further diminishes the prospect of outsourcing these tasks to significantly lower cost labor markets.
 IT outsourcing contracts actually dropped a full 20% from 2011 to 2012.
 And a recent Gartner report forecasts that outsourcing of IT services overseas dropping by at least 15% through to 2016.

 As such, companies are now seeking near-shore outsourced solutions where costs may be contained, but where high quality talent can be found, and where fewer logistical, cultural and language barriers exist.

 Client companies are increasingly in direct competition with outsourcing providers for skilled talent, but struggle to offer the same flexible working arrangements and career development challenges desired.

 As full-time positions in client organizations become less secure, more stressful and offer less development opportunities, talent is increasingly attracted to the outsourcing service providers.

 The trend is amplified as outsourced work moves away from the non-strategic, transactional space into higher value, strategic tasks, and requiring people with highly specialized skills.
 This can make it difficult for some organizations to fill critical roles on a permanent full time basis, particularly for roles requiring those specialist technical skills that are already in high demand.